What is pink eye?

 A doctor can usually diagnose pink eye with an eye examination and by asking questions about your symptoms.
 Sometimes the doctor will use a cotton swab to take some fluid from around your eye so it can be tested for bacteria or other infection.

-If your doctor thinks the pink eye is caused by bacteria, he or she may prescribe antibiotic eyedrops or eye ointment to kill the bacteria.
-See a picture of how to apply eyedrops or eye ointment.
+If your doctor thinks the pink eye is caused by bacteria, your doctor may prescribe antibiotic eyedrops or eye ointment to kill the bacteria.
 With antibiotic treatment, symptoms usually go away in 2 to 3 days.
 But antibiotics only work for bacterial pink eye, not for the more common viral pink eye.
-Viral pink eye often clears on its own in 7 to 10 days.
+Viral pink eye often improves on its own in 7 to 10 days.
+But it can last longer.
 If your symptoms last longer, call your doctor.

-If the pink eye is caused by an allergy or chemical, it will not go away until you avoid whatever is causing it.
+If the pink eye is caused by an allergy or chemical, it won't go away until you avoid what's causing it.

 Pink eye caused by a virus or bacteria is spread through contact with the eye drainage.
 Touching an infected eye leaves drainage on your hand.
 If you touch your other eye or an object when you have drainage on your hand, you can spread the virus or bacteria.

 Follow these tips to help prevent the spread of pink eye:

 - Wash your hands before and after you touch your eyes or face or use medicine in your eyes.